Lisa Kirk: Personal life

 From 1949 until her death, Kirk was married to sketch artist and famed songwriter Robert Wells, who co-wrote "The Christmas Song (Chestnuts Roasting on an Open Fire)" with Mel Torme.
 They had no children.

 In 1950, Kirk's mother, Elsie Kirk, filed suit against her daughter for failing to abide to what she said was an agreement that the two of them share her earnings.
 Lisa Kirk insisted no such agreement existed.

-In 1968, Kirk was involved in an automobile accident.
-She sustained whiplash that caused nerve damage in her lower back.
-In September 1972, after four years of physical and voice rehabilitation, she made a comeback at the St. Regis nightclub in New York City.
+In 1968, Kirk was involved in an automobile accident, in which she substained whiplash that caused nerve damage in her lower back.
+In September 1972, after four years of physical and voice rehabilitation, Kirk made a comeback at the St. Regis nightclub in New York City.

 Death

-A non-smoker, Kirk died of lung cancer on November 11, 1990, at Memorial-Sloan Cancer Center in Manhattan.
+A non-smoker, Kirk died of lung cancer on November 11, 1990, at the Memorial-Sloan Cancer Center in Manhattan.